 Ways to Deter Carpenter Bees from Building Their Nests

 There are several ways to stop carpenter bees from drilling holes in any wood structure.

 Carpenter bees hate painted and hard types of wood.
 Where possible, use hardwood in building structures to make them less attractive for the bees.
 Old wood materials should be replaced with new ones as weathered woods are attractive to the eyes of these carpenter bees.

 Paint or varnish all wood pieces in your home, ensuring that every part of the wood surface is fully covered.
 These painted wood or covered-up wood surfaces would be less attractive to carpenter bees, discouraging them from building their homes.

 Carpenter Bee Corks

 As the fall season begins, it is the best time to take preventive measures.
 During this time, the holes in the woods would most likely be empty.
-The used-to-be larvae would have grown into full adults that would have moved on with their lives, and the mature bees would have been roaming around and not ready to settle in yet for the winter.
+The used-to-be larvae would have grown into full adults who would have moved on with their lives, and the mature bees would have been roaming around and not ready to settle in for the winter.

 Cover up those carpenter bee holes with corks made for the purpose.
 Be generous with using corks like these on those existing holes.
 These corks cover up the holes to discourage the bees from burrowing more and returning back to their homes.